 There are no excuses for driving while under the influence of alcohol.
 If you plan to drink for Thanksgiving, make sure you have a sober form of transportation.
 Do not become another statistic.

-Call us toll free at (800) 711-5258 or fill out the form on our website to schedule a consultation if a drunk driver has harmed you.
+Contact us directly or fill out the form on our website to schedule a consultation if a drunk driver has harmed you.

 Kantrowitz, Goldhamer & Graifman, P.C. – Injury Lawyers